elixir-cldr/cldr_calendars/README.md

 ```
 But wait a minute, these don't look like familiar dates!
 Shouldn't they be formatted as "yyy-mm-dd"?
 The answer in this case is "no".

-If you looked carefully at where we asked for the date range for Cisco's first quarter of 2019 you would have seen `%Date{calendar: Cldr.Calendar.CSCO, day: 7, month: 13, year: 2019}` as the last date in the range.
+If you look carefully at where we asked for the date range for Cisco's first quarter of 2019 you will see `%Date{calendar: Cldr.Calendar.CSCO, day: 7, month: 13, year: 2019}` as the last date in the range.
 There is, of course, no such month as `13` in the Gregorian calendar.
 What's going on?

 ## Week-based calendars